zackees/zcmds/README.md

   * push
     * A safer way to `git push`, checks if the rebase is dirty.
   * removbackground
     * Launches an AI tool in the browser to remove the background from an Image.
+Can also generate video with background removed.
 Front end for `rembg` backend.
   * search_and_replace
     * Search all the files from the current directory and applies exact text search and replace.
   * search_in_files